Designing and Implementing Microsoft DevOps Solutions (AZ-400T00)

 - Describe security of agent pools

-- Configure agent pools and understanding pipeline styles
+- Configure agent pools and understand pipeline styles

 - Describe pipelines and concurrency